CMSgov/qpp-shared-api-versioning-node/README.md

 # qpp-shared-api-versioning-node
-This package provides ExpressJS middleware that parses incoming HTTP headers to determine the version of the API to be consumed and sets a `apiVersion` property on the `req` object.
+This package provides ExpressJS middleware that parses incoming HTTP headers to determine the type and version of the API to be consumed.
+It sets a `apiVersion` and `format` property on the `req` object.

 The library will parse the version from the Accept header, expecting the following format:
 **Accept: application/vnd.qpp.cms.gov.v1+json**

+or

+**Accept: application/vnd.qpp.cms.gov.v123+xml**

+or

+**Accept: application/vnd.qpp.cms.gov.v123**

 ## Requirements
 node v6.9.1 or higher